thomasnguyen/portfolio2021/posts/a-new-beginning.md

 🙌, My name is Thomas Nguyen.
 I’m a software developer based in the Bay Area.

-Every year, I aspire to write out my thoughts in my blog **but** every-time the results are the same.
+Every year, I aspire to write out my thoughts in a blog **but** every-time the results are the same.
 I spend a great 1-2 weeks building the blogging platform and then by the end of January, I drop the writing.
 The blogging project is abandoned

 The truth is, blogging is _hard, very hard_.
 Expressing technical thoughts is one of the most difficult skills to master as an engineer.
 On top of that, writing takes time, **a lot** of time.